Jayash/Database/Indexes/README.md

 Indexes are stored persistent storage

+## Cluster Index
+A clustered index is an index which defines the physical order in which table records are stored in a database.
+Since there can be only one way in which records are physically stored in a database table, there can be only one clustered index per table.
+By default a clustered index is created on a primary key column.

+The secondary index is an indirect way to access the data.
+Unlike the primary (clustered) index, when you traverse the secondary index in InnoDB and you reach the leaf node you find a primary key value for the corresponding row the query is looking for.
+Using this value you traverse the primary index to fetch the row.
+This means 2 index look ups in InnoDB.
+For MyISAM because the leaf of the secondary node is a pointer to the actual row you only require 1 index lookup.

 In composite index if only right side column is checked then query optimizer will do a sequential scan instead of index scan
 <img src="https://user-images.githubusercontent.com/7610065/170886732-f2c8aa8f-5c15-4f36-8265-3d0c9ecfc740.png" width="500" height="250">